StevenMayher/431-2021/projectA/submissions.md

 Code | Investigator(s) | Title
 --: | :---------------: | :-------------------------
-107 | Allison Bode	|	Effect of Smoking, Food Insecurity, and Sleep Insufficiency on Adult Obesity 114 | Megan Foradori	|	Exploring Low Birth Weight Rates using County Health Metrics 116 | Katie Heinzinger	|	Impact of Mental Health and Unemployment on Violent Crime in Select US Counties 122 | Christopher Jones |		Analysis of Educational and Social Factors on Suicide Rates 137 | Luis Mesias	Flores |	The Relationship between Educational Predictors and Unemployment 143 | Alex Olejko	|	Investigating How Macro-Environments May Affect Children’s Math Scores 145 | Thomas Raffay |		Low birthweight and associations with other variables of health 151 | Maryssa Shanteau-Jackson |		Investigating Premature Death as an Outcome in Three East Coast States Compared to OH
+143 | Alex Olejko	|	Investigating How Macro-Environments May Affect Children’s Math Scores 145 | Thomas Raffay |		Low birthweight and associations with other variables of health 151 | Maryssa Shanteau-Jackson |		Investigating Premature Death as an Outcome in Three East Coast States Compared to OH